truyet/micro/docs/faq/README.md

 ## Does Micro support gRPC?

-Yes.
-In v2 micro makes use of gRPC by default.
+Yes. since v2 micro makes use of gRPC by default.

 ## What's the difference between Micro and Go Micro?